sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

              Proceedings of the National Academy of Sciences 36.1 (1950): 48-49.

 ..
+[NSz2012] Némethi, András; Szilárd, Ágnes.
+Milnor fiber boundary of a
+             non-isolated surface singularity, volume 2037 of Lecture Notes in Math.
+Springer, Heidelberg, 2012.

+..
+[Neu1981] Walter D. Neumann, *A calculus for plumbing applied to the
+             topology of complex surface singularities and degenerating complex curves*, Transactions of the American
+             Mathematical Society, Vol. 268, No. 2 (Dec., 1981),
+             pp. 4807--4823.

+..
 [Neu2018] Christian Neurohr, *Efficient Integration on Riemann Surfaces &
              Applications*,
              PhD Thesis, Carl von Ossietzky Universität Oldenburg